Karcharoth/Keys-of-Orthanc/README.md

 I welcome contribution!
 As much because it's incredibly invigorating to see someone else work on the same thing as because it saves me work and sometimes has pieces I hadn't thought of!

 Testing:
 Playing Keys is useful to me, though it's very much a work in progress.
 I'd love to hear thoughts on balance (I'm sure some things are ridiculous, whether by rarity, uselessness, power, or just confusingness), theme (I have some doubts that all my Horrors work thematically, to tell the truth), or bugs (please generally report these as Issues on Github; collecting them all in one place helps me a lot!).
-Notably, it's still named NarSil in several places; that's expected, I'll get around to it someday.

 Talking:
 I (Karcharoth) am always up to talk about Keys, generally on the Roguelikes Discord server in the Angband channel and on issues on Github, and sometimes on Angband.live; sometimes I have questions about lore and theme, sometimes about how the NarSil code works, sometimes about whether specific in-game messages are misleading or not a problem.
 Sometimes other people have questions or comments, and that's the most fun of all!
 Obviously others testing Keys is not very useful if I don't get their feedback, but as previously mentioned, it's also invigorating!